 4.2.6 Media pluralism and content diversity

-Television and radio programmes in Germany are produced and broadcasted by both public corporations and private firms (the so-called "dual system" of broadcasting).
-All broadcasters, however, agree that programme content should help to promote the cultural diversity of the regions and the country as a whole.
-Article 6 of the Interstate Broadcasting Agreement of 31 August 1991 (as amended by the Sixth Act to Amend the Interstate Broadcasting Agreement) stipulates that "television broadcasters shall reserve the greater part of total time scheduled for the transmission of feature films, television plays, series, documentaries and comparable productions for European works in accordance with European law".
+The Interstate Broadcasting Agreement ("Rundfunkstaatsvertrag" of 31 August 1991, 18thamendment of 2016) determines in § 11 that in their programme offers, the public service broadcasting "shall provide a comprehensive overview of international, European, national and regional events in all major areas of life" in order to "further international understanding, European integration and the social cohesion on the federal and state levels".
+According to § 6 of the Interstate Broadcasting Agreement (18th amendment of 2016), "television broadcasters shall reserve the greater part of total time scheduled for the transmission of feature films, television plays, series, documentaries and comparable productions for European works in accordance with European law".
 There are nevertheless no official quotas to which the broadcasters must adhere.
 Culture and media policy in the Federal Republic of Germany has thus far reflected the view that the imposition of quotas – also in regard to certain groups – is an unsuitable instrument for the promotion of European films and television productions.

-Chapter published: 04-09-2013
+Chapter published: 30-08-2016